26 Nov Settling out of Court with Family Dispute Resolution

 What happens during FDR?

-If you would like to get further information or have any questions on this topic – contact us today to take advantage of our free half hour legal consults.
-They can be done in person or via Skype or telephone conference.
+If you would like to get further information or have any questions on this topic – contact us today This can be done in person or via Skype or telephone conference.

 Where do I stand?

 Book a call to talk to a lawyer.